IslamAlsawaftah/reading-notes/MVC-Cookies.md

 ### HTTP cookies

 An HTTP cookie (web cookie, browser cookie) is a small piece of data that a server sends to a user's web browser.
 The browser may store the cookie and send it back to the same server with later requests.
-Typically, an HTTP cookie is used to tell if two requests come from the same browser—keeping a user logged in, for example.
+Typically, an HTTP cookie is used to tell if two requests come from the same browserâ€”keeping a user logged in, for example.
 It remembers stateful information for the stateless HTTP protocol.

 ### Cookies are mainly used for three purposes